 You cannot simply enroll in Stage 5 after finishing Stage 4.
 You must pass the Mid-term Evaluation first.

 The pass mark is 60 out of 100, with decimals truncated rather than rounded.
 A score of 59.9 is a fail.
 A score of 60 or above means you advance.
-A score below 60 means you return to Stage 4 for further study before retaking.
+A score below 60 means you retake the evaluation, either directly or after repeating Stage 4 coursework.

 You must sit the Mid-term Evaluation within 2 years of completing Stage 4.
 If more than 2 years pass between your Stage 4 completion and your Mid-term Evaluation attempt, you lose eligibility and would need to re-enter Stage 4.
 Plan your test date within the 2-year window.

 One bypass exists.
 If you scored 85 or above on the Pre-Evaluation (사전평가) within the past two years, you may sit the Comprehensive Evaluation directly without completing Stage 4, Stage 5, or the Mid-term Evaluation.
+One thing to know about this path: passing the Comprehensive Evaluation this way meets the permanent residency (영주) basic-competency requirement, but you are not credited with completing the KIIP program (사회통합프로그램 이수).
+That distinction matters if you later want benefits that require program completion, such as certain points-based F-2-7 or F-5 pathways.
 This path is covered in the KIIP Pre-Evaluation guide.

 Test format